pingidentity/pingone-sample-custom-signon/README.md

 The authorization service generates the access token for the application after restarting the authorization flow; it does not require a step to call the `/{environmentId}/as/token` endpoint.
 The `response_type=` **`token`** or **`id_token`** **is required**.

-## Application,grant and response type relationships
+## Application, grant and response type relationships
 The following table shows the relationships between the application type attribute and the default `grantTypes`, `response_type`, and `tokenEndpointAuthMethod` attributes.

 |    Application type   |    Grant type   |    Response type   |    Token endpoint authentication method   |